Skip to content

 `<bus>/.open/<session-id>` (JSON: `name`, `agent_id`, `started_at`,

-`output_file`).
-The slash command and the SessionStart /
+path.
+The slash command and the SessionStart / UserPromptSubmit hook

-UserPromptSubmit hook share the **same liveness contract** — mtime +
+share the **same liveness contract** — heartbeat mtime + 90s window

-600s, or which is missing entirely, is treated as DEAD and the hook
+older than 90s, or which is missing entirely, is treated as DEAD and the

-surfaces a `[agent2agent] watch chain dropped` re-arm hint.
-The slash
+hook surfaces a `[agent2agent] watch chain looks dropped` re-arm hint.

-command invokes the helper's `_open_state alive <sid>` subcommand; the
+The slash command invokes the helper's `_open_state alive <sid>`

-hook implements the same probe inline (`_bg_agent_alive` in
+subcommand; the hook implements the same probe inline (`_bg_agent_alive`

 `output_file` directly rather than shelling out, for performance and